visheshd/visheshd.github.io/_posts/2021-04-26-aws-xray-outside-express-or-middleware.md

 tags: ["aws", "aws-xray", "xray", "nodejs"]
 ---

 Manual tracing with Xray can be cumbersome and you don't really need it.
-Here is how you can get it done.
+Here is how you can setup automatic mode up without a middleware or outside express.

 So if you have a dockerized nodejs service running you can change the entrypoint of your service to something like this.